scotttarlow/Psuedo-Wikipedia-API/README.md

-# This is the Readme for Project 6, a pseudo API for Wikipedia.
+# This is the Readme for a pseudo API for Wikipedia.

 See Example_Commandline_Output jupyter notebook for example outputs from the command line.